tanghao-xiaomi/docs/en/faq/QuickStart_FAQ.md

 Move the source code to a directory path without Chinese characters.

-## 7. How to Use build.sh to Compile NuttX-supported Development Boards
+## VII.
+How to Use build.sh to Compile NuttX-supported Development Boards

 Using **qemu-armv7a:nsh** as an example, two compilation methods are provided: